Grace2705/My_Blog/README.md

 # My_Blog
- A django blog application named campusstory
+ A django blog application 'Campusstory' where users could relive their days in campus through various stories.
+With the aim of bringing smiles to faces and hopes to our heart.

  # Live link
  https://campusstory.herokuapp.com/